taskforceheadbanger/Arma3-Server-Administration/README.md

 ## The Rules To Win Quick

-1) First, do not use the regular steam client on the machine you wish to use as the server.
+-   1) First, do not use the regular steam client on the machine you wish to use as the server.
 This will make you unable to play on your account, because the server will be logged in as your user and you will get rejected.

-2) Start with a fresh machine with decent resources. i5+, 4096MB Ram+, 20Mbps+ (AT THE VERY LEAST), and an SSD is perferred but not required, you will need 30+ Gigs of space.
+-   2) Start with a fresh machine with decent resources. i5+, 4096MB Ram+, 20Mbps+ (AT THE VERY LEAST), and an SSD is perferred but not required, you will need 30+ Gigs of space.
 If you plan to mod the server, you may also need to install those mods, and they can come with a large data storage price.
 We recommend a 1TB drive or a 512GB SSD.

-3) You will need a mouse, keyboard, monitor, internet connection, and access to the machine.
+-   3) You will need a mouse, keyboard, monitor, internet connection, and access to the machine.
 This is in no way shape or form a headless install.
 You need to have physical access to that machine and the router of the network it is on!

-4) Take things slow when choosing mission files and mods, creating conflicts by installing everything at once, will result in a denial for help when something goes wrong.
+-   4) Take things slow when choosing mission files and mods, creating conflicts by installing everything at once, will result in a denial for help when something goes wrong.
 We cannot help you learn to use a computer, practice common sense.
 __ __

 ## Requirements

-1) A unused x86 or x64 computer meeting the previously states specs. (i5+, 4096MB Ram+, 20Mbps+ (AT THE VERY LEAST) We recommend a 1TB drive or a 512GB SSD)
+-   1) A unused x86 or x64 computer meeting the previously states specs. (i5+, 4096MB Ram+, 20Mbps+ (AT THE VERY LEAST) We recommend a 1TB drive or a 512GB SSD)

-2) A Valid Steam account with a purchased copy of Arma 3.
+-   2) A Valid Steam account with a purchased copy of Arma 3.
 (DLC NOT REQUIRED)

-3) Access to the administrator accounts on the computer, and the router of the network the computer is on.
+-   3) Access to the administrator accounts on the computer, and the router of the network the computer is on.

-4) Patience.
+-   4) Patience.
+This stuff eats up a lot of our time in our lives.
+2000+ once fully involved within the first 3 years.
+Whats wrong with us?!?!
 __ __

 ## Software You Will Need

 <https://www.microsoft.com/en-us/software-download/windows10>